-A form of total body irradiation (TBI), TMI allows us to deliver precisely focused radiation to the major marrow sites where the cancer cells reside.
+TMI, a form of total body irradiation (TBI), is designed to allow a more precisely-focused radiation to the major marrow sites where the cancer cells may reside.
 Marrow is the soft, sponge-like tissue found inside most bones.

 Using TomoTherapy®, TMI targets the radiation dosage to the skeletal bone structure, helping to improve recovery time and reduce radiation exposure to healthy organs.